EberlyODL/phys010sjv11/uniting_the_cosmos_with_the_earth.md

 > For comparison, the two nuclear forces are short range and only apply on small length scales such as the nucleus.

 So in 1687, in his famous work "Principia Mathematica", Newton proposed the _Universal_ law of Gravitation with emphasis on the universal part of it.
-The law states that any two objects with mass $$m_1$$ and $$m_2$$ attract each other with a force proportional to both masses and inversely proportional the distance between the objects squared, see Fig. "Law of Gravity".
+The law states that any two objects with mass <lrn-math>m_1</lrn-math> and <lrn-math>m_2</lrn-math> attract each other with a force proportional to both masses and inversely proportional the distance between the objects squared, see Fig. "Law of Gravity".

 [ciscode|rev=1|tool=elmsmedia|item=902|entity_type=node|render=display_mode|display_mode=image]

 The constant G is know as the Newton's gravitational constant.
-It is equal to $$G = 6.67 \times 10^{-11}\; N\;m^2/kg^2$$
+It is equal to <lrn-math>G = 6.67 \times 10^{-11}\; N\;m^2/kg^2</lrn-math>

 [ciscode|rev=1|tool=elmsmedia|item=2736|entity_type=node|render=display_mode|display_mode=h5p]